 The central problem of managing these risks is an epistemic one: the unknowability of when, where, and how severely a natural catastrophe, such as an earthquake or a hurricane, will unfold.
 As natural catastrophes are highly individual and infrequent, an artificial history of ‘imagined’ catastrophic events is being simulated and used for projecting possible financial losses.
 The outputs of these modelling practices are rendered in common financial portfolio risk quantification.
-By making natural catastrophes ‘connectible’ to common financial market practices, financial engineers based on it risky insurance-linked securities like ‘catastrophe bonds’ starting in the early 1990’s.
+By making natural catastrophes ‘connectible’ to common financial market practices, financial engineers based on it insurance-linked securities like ‘catastrophe bonds’ starting in the early 1990’s.
 They allow capital markets investors, instead of reinsurance companies, to provide the capital for potential pay-outs while profiting on high interest rates.
 The risk of natural catastrophes has since been increasingly loaded onto the general financial markets system – today about 20% of catastrophe reinsurance is placed here, instead of the ‘shielded’ space of reinsurance companies’ traditional risk management practices.
 How this shift, generally referred to as the ‘convergence of insurance and capital markets’, will alter global catastrophic risk management, and whether claims that these financial instruments actually destabilise the (re)insurance market (e.g. Jarzabkowski et al., 2015), remain fairly unclear.